Book 16

 A) Answer these questions:

-3. Why did he need an interpreter?
+2. Why did the writer need an interpreter?

 B) Which words in the story mean the opposite of: